-- 1. The water heaters covered by this manual are shipped from the factory with 3/4 inch supply gas connections.
+- The water heaters covered by this manual are shipped from the factory with 3/4 inch supply gas connections.
 The supply gas line must not be smaller than 3/4 inch.
 Connect the supply gas line to the water heater's 24 Volt Gas Valve in accordance with all applicable local and national code requirements. - 2.
-Depending on the developed equivalent length and/or the number of appliances connected to a common main, the size of the supply gas line may have to be increased, see Gas Line Sizing on page 39.
-If the supply gas line must be re-sized larger to accommodate increased supply gas line lengths or multiple appliances use reducer couplings and short pipe nipples to increase the supply gas line as shown in Figure 53.
+Depending on the developed equivalent length and/or the number of appliances connected to a common main, the size of the supply gas line may have to be increased, see Gas Line Sizing on page 40.
+If the supply gas line must be re-sized larger to accommodate increased supply gas line lengths or multiple appliances use reducer couplings and short pipe nipples to increase the supply gas line.